 Decouple an abstraction from its implementation so that the two can vary independently.

 The usual way for an abstraction to have one of several possible implementations is to use inheritance — an abstraction defines the interface while concrete subclasses implement it in different ways.
 However, this approach is not very flexible since it binds the implementation to abstraction at compile-time and makes it impossible to change the implementation at run-time.
-What if we want for the implementation to be selected and exchanged at run-time?
+What if we want the implementation to be selected and exchanged at run-time?

 The Bridge design pattern separates an abstraction from its implementation so that the two can vary independently from each other.
 In this case, the abstraction uses another abstraction as its implementation instead of using the implementation directly.
 This relationship between an abstraction and its implementation (well, another abstraction, to be more specific) is called a bridge — it bridges the abstraction and its implementation, letting them vary independently.

 If the Abstraction and Implementation terms sound too academic to you, imagine this: abstraction (or interface) is just a high-level layer for some particular entity.
-This layer is just an interface which is not supposed to do any real work on its own — it should delegate the work to the implementation layer.
+This layer is just an interface that is not supposed to do any real work on its own — it should delegate the work to the implementation layer.
 A good example of this is a GUI (graphical user interface) and OS (operating system).
 GUI is just a top-level layer for the user to communicate with the operating system, but it does not do any real work by itself — it just passes user commands (events) to the platform.
 And what is important about this, both GUI and OS could be extended separately from each other, e.g. a desktop application could have different views/panels/dashboards and at the same time support several APIs (could be run on Windows, Linux and macOS) — these two parts could vary independently.
 Sounds like a Bridge design pattern, right?